 Note: For security reasons, you may define different users to access different ESX Clusters.
 A different user can defined in OpenNebula per ESX cluster, which is encapsulated in OpenNebula as an OpenNebula host.

-• All ESX hosts belonging to the same ESX cluster to be exposed to OpenNebula must share one datastore among them.
-The ESX cluster must have DRS enabled.
+[•] All ESX hosts belonging to the same ESX cluster to be exposed to OpenNebula must share one datastore among them.